mickelson/attract/Readme.md

 -----------

 1. Run Attract-Mode.
-By default, Attract-Mode will look for its configuration files in "$HOME/.attract" on Linux and Mac OS X, and in the current working directory on Windows-based systems.
+By default, Attract-Mode will look for its configuration files in the "$HOME/.attract" directory on Linux and Mac OS X, and in the current working directory on Windows.
 If you want to use a different location for the Attract-Mode configuration then you need to specify it at the command line as follows: